tombenke/wsgw/README.md

     Run as a consumer client

     Options:
           --version     Show version number                                [boolean]
           --help        Show help                                          [boolean]
       -l, --logLevel    The log level                              [default: "info"] -f, --logFormat   The log (`plainText` or `json`) [string] [default: "plainText"]
-      -u, --uri        The URI of the WebSocket server [string] [default: "http://localhost:8001"]
+      -u, --uri         The URI of the WebSocket or NATS server or NATS [string] [default: "http://localhost:8001"]
-      -t, --topic      The topic (event name) the message will be sent [string] [default: "message"]
+          --cluster-id  The cluster ID of the NATS server     [string] [default: ""] --client-id   The client ID of the NATS client      [string] [default: ""] -t, --topic       The topic (event name) the message will be sent [string] [default: "message"]
+          --durable     Use durable topic                 [boolean] [default: false]
 ```

 For example: